sahilm89/Computational-approaches-to-neuroscience/README.md

     * Abstract Neuron models
       * FHN, Izikevich, etc.

-2. Give me 4 parameters and I will make it wiggle its tail
+2. With 5 parameters, I can make it wiggle its trunk
     * Isopotential neurons - recap
     * Rall's law
     * D-lambda rule
-    * Simulating passive neurons with beuautiful morphologies
+    * Simulating passive neurons with beautiful morphologies
+        * Downloading morphology files from various databases.
     * Ion channel distributions
-      * Can be split later to its own chapter, to look at simulation of active dendrites.
+      * Can be split later to its own chapter, for instance, to simulate active dendrites.

 3. At the end of the day, it's all chemistry
     * Simulating chemical reaction networks